ICN Romance and Intimacy Center

 Rule #11: Trying various sexual positions

-Sexual positions can also provoke more or less pain, particularly during penetration.
-You may want to experiment with different positions, particularly those which take pressure off the urethra.
-Dr. Ruth recommends the spoon position… as an ideal option for women who are pregnant.
+Dr. Ruth recommends the spoon position as an ideal option for women who are pregnant.
 Other positions can include: the woman on top, the woman astride the man in a chair, or from behind.
-Remember, penetration is always easiest when the woman is fully aroused!
+Remember, penetration is always easiest when the woman is fully aroused.

-Rule #12: Use Contraception When Appropriate
+Rule #12: Use contraception when appropriate

 Rule #13: Establish an “after sex” routine!

 Given the fact that women often swell, and tissues feel hot and tender, it is also helpful to rinse the area with cool or cold water (no irritative soaps, please!).
-This can help soothe the tissues and reduce possible infectious organisms.
-Some find cold or heat packs helpful, while others use small, finger shaped balloons filled with water and frozen to be inserted briefly into the vagina after sex to ease the burn or inflammation.
-Still others may use a gently warmed or cooled glass wand inserted into the vagina.
+This can soothe the tissues and reduce possible infectious organisms.
+Some find cold or heat packs helpful.
+If possible, let those tissues rest and cool down.
+Lay in bed without underwear and, if you have to get up, choose to wear long skirts and no underwear at all.

-Rule #14: It begins and ends with clear communication
+Rule #14: It begins with clear communication

 During sex, each partner should listen to the cues of the other.
 If someone says “ouch”, pulls back, slows, falters or says “no” to something happening during sex, respect them.
 If it hurts, try something else.
 Be creative.
 Don’t take pain personally.
 It says nothing about your love for each other.
 If either partner is unfit for sexual activity, kiss them, give them a hug and remind them that your love is steadfast.